 Any planning that you do for your child’s future should take into consideration the need to hold onto these benefits.
 Remember, these benefits stop if your child crosses a certain income level, and your estate plan must reflect this.
 In other words, your estate plan must not interfere with your child’s eligibility for these programs.

 A special needs trust can ensure that all your assets are held in the trust for your child, while he continues to be eligible for government benefits under the Supplemental Security Income program and Medicaid program.
 Speak with a Leadville estate planning lawyer about how this is possible.

 If you have other types of assets, like life insurance plans or retirement funds, you will probably want to leave these behind for your children too.
-Discuss this with an attorney, however.
+Discuss this with an attorney who is experienced with tax planning, however.
 Remember, making your child a beneficiary of your life insurance policies or retirement funds, could actually make him ineligible for government benefits.
 Talk to an estate planning attorney about the right course of action to take in your case.